Trip To Japan

 Hitsumabushi

 The third part is eaten with a light dashi broth poured over the eel and rice.
-The last portion can be enjoyed in any of the previous styles you liked best.
+The last portion can be enjoyed in any previous styles you liked best.

 Where to Try Hitsumabushi:

 • Maruya Honten: A well-known restaurant chain in Nagoya that specializes in Hitsumabushi.
-The eel here is grilled to perfection, with a crispy outside and tender inside.
+The eel is perfectly grilled, with a crispy outside and tender inside.

 Featured tour